The True History of Puss 'N Boots

-The True History of Puss 'N Boots (La Véritable Histoire du chat botté) is a 2009 French-Belgian-Swiss-American animated film directed by Jérôme Deschamps, Pascal Herold and Macha Makeïeff.
+The True History of Puss 'N Boots (La Véritable Histoire du chat botté) is a 2009 animated film directed by Jérôme Deschamps, Pascal Herold and Macha Makeïeff.
 It is based on Charles Perrault's story "Puss in Boots" about a cat who talks and walks on his hind legs while wearing magical boots.

 Technology

-The True History of Puss 'N Boots was animated in RenderBox.
-The in-house rendering engine By Nadeo based on Their own engine Gamebox which powers the TrackMania series and some Virtual Skipper games.
+The True History of Puss 'N Boots was animated in RenderBox, the in-house rendering engine by Nadeo based on their own engine GameBbox which powers the TrackMania series and most Virtual Skipper games.